slsa-framework/slsa-proposals/0002/README.md

 This document proposes long-term themes and short-term milestones for the SLSA project.

+> NOTE TO READER: If you know of committed projects that should be added to this
+> roadmap, please send a pull request or file an issue in this repo.

 ## Implementation

 Once this proposal is accepted, we will track progress through GitHub Projects